 Have you been taking your health and the health service for granted, but now can see how much we need it?

-The more time I spend in lockdown, the more I realise that my own happiness and self-worth is what’s valuable to me.
+Subsequently, the more time I spend in lockdown, the more I realise how much my happiness and self-worth means to me.

-Many of us are realising that money and wealth isn’t important.
+Clearly, many of us are now realising that money and wealth isn’t the be all and end all in life.

-You can’t go out freely and spend your money as the business’s have closed either due to lockdown or they’ve gone bankrupt.
+Furthermore, you can’t go out freely and spend your money as many business’s have closed.
+This may be either due to lockdown or they have sadly gone bankrupt.
 Many of us are in the process of losing our incomes and some have lost it already.

-Times are hard, but it makes me realise that money isn’t the root of happiness.
-It’s our self-worth, it’s our loved ones, it’s giving and receiving LOVE that matters!
+Times are increasingly becoming more and more difficult however, I realise that money isn’t the root of my happiness.
+Moreover, it is self-worth, it is my loved ones, it is giving and receiving LOVE that matters!

 Live life for today with my help

-Being creative is an important factor in managing your mental health and wellbeing, hence why I love being creative with my graveyard photography.
+Being creative is an important factor in managing your mental health and wellbeing.
+Therefore, I receive so many benefits from my photography.

-I love to photograph headstones that feature memento mori art and I also appreciate the importance of the message those stoneworkers and loved ones, wanted to convey.
+Moreover, I love photographing headstones that feature memento mori art.
+Furthermore, I also appreciate the importance of the message those stoneworkers and loved ones are conveying.

-They have stood the test of time and here I am today, realising just how important it is to live a fulling life.
+They have stood the test of time and here I am today, realising just how important it is to life life the best that I can.
 Being happy means so much to me now and adopting a self-care routine does wonders for my inner-strength.

-Gemstones and Healing is my very own business that provides mental health and wellbeing services.
+Gemstones and Healing is my very own business providing mental health and wellbeing services.
 If you would like to work with me as your mentor, please take a look at my various services and see how I can help you.

 The benefits of being creative

-When I’m out with my camera or I’m editing my photographs, I’m 100% absorbed in what I’m doing.
-My mind isn’t off worrying about the stupid argument that I had yesterday, and it’s not in the future worrying that I might catch COVID.
-I’m bloody well happy and I’m loving it!
+When I am out with my camera or I am editing my photographs, I am 100% absorbed in what I’m doing.
+My mind isn’t off worrying about the stupid argument that I had yesterday.
+Also, I am not in the future worrying that I might catch COVID.
+I am bloody well happy and I live life to its fullest!

 Think about it!